 - Alerte générée en <2 minutes

-- Playbook auto: revoke session, force MFA re-auth, notify manager + SOC
+- Auto Playbook: Revoke the session, force MFA re-authentication, notify the manager and the SOC

-Without SIEM: manual detection via daily Azure AD log review (if done) = 24-48h delay.
-Attacker exfiltrates emails, accesses sensitive SharePoint.
+Without SIEM: manual detection via daily review of Entra ID logs (if performed) = 24–48-hour delay.
+The attacker exfiltrates emails and gains access to sensitive SharePoint data.

-- Defender for Endpoint alert: suspicious behavior (mass file encryption)
+- Defender for Endpoint alert: suspicious behavior (mass encryption)

-- Sentinel correlation: same user accesses 50+ servers in 10 minutes (abnormal)
+- Sentinel Correlation: The same user accessed 50+ servers in 10 minutes (abnormal)

-- Network logs: peak SMB outbound traffic from infected workstation
+- Network logs: spike in outbound SMB traffic from the infected computer

-Context: ISO 27001 audit requires proof of monitoring access to personal data.
+Background: An ISO 27001 audit requires evidence that access to personal data is monitored.

 Sentinel:

-- Tracking of all customer SQL database access (query audit logs)
+- Tracking of all access to the customer SQL database (query audit logs)

 - Monthly reporting: who accessed what, when

-ISO audit: auditor asks "show me customer database access over 12 months".
-Sentinel: report generated in 5 minutes (KQL query).
+ISO audit: The auditor asks, "Show me the access logs for the customer database over the past 12 months."
+Sentinel: Report generated in 5 minutes (KQL query).

 Anti-pattern: ingest ALL logs from ALL systems "just in case".